-About one third of our clients are in upper management: director-level at leading national organizations, to C-level and board-level at organizations of all sizes.
+About one third of our clients are in upper management: CEOs, COOs, CFOs, CIOs, company owners, board members, presidents, VPs, and directors.
 They’re in all sorts of industries, in corporate, public-sector and non-profit organizations.
 They’re in every area of corporate and organizational management: enterprise leadership, sales, accounts, finance, operations, technology, human resources, planning, marketing, facilities, security, and so on.

 So I’ve probably got a good deal of experience that’s closely relevant to your career, and I can also anticipate the perspectives of the entire management team that may be considering your resumé.